 The peacefulness of the service at the Wesleyan Chapel was disturbed in March 1946 when one of the windows was wilfully cracked whilst Mr.Wagstaff was giving an address.
 Two members of the congregation ran out but were too late to recognise the offenders.

 It was not quite headline news in May 1946 but the Express titled it as Night Raid on Poultry Farm.
-At Holmfirth Magistrates Court , four persons ( all from Oldham ) were charged with stealing 74 hens, 5 cock birds and 2 sacks to the total value of £200 2s 9d being the property of George Bamforth of Rosewood Poultry Farm, Netherthong.
+At Holmfirth Magistrates Court , four persons ( all from Oldham ) were charged with stealing 74 hens, five cock birds and two sacks to the total value of £200 2s 9d being the property of George Bamforth of Rosewood Poultry Farm, Netherthong.
 All the accused had been charged at Huddersfield West Riding Court and remanded in Holmfirth.
-A further remand was asked for and bail was allowed for each defendant in the sum of £50 with a surety of £50.
+A further remand was asked for, and bail was allowed for each defendant in the sum of £50 with a surety of £50.
 When the case was heard, Lawrence Haigh of Wolfstones Heights said about 1500 head were kept at the farm.
-There were about 30 units in the field which he locked up after seeing the poultry were inside.
+There were about 30 units in the field, which he locked up after seeing the poultry were inside.
 The lock on one of the huts was broken but the others were secure.
-In the morning at 8.30 he saw that the doors of 4 huts were open and the poultry gone.
+In the morning at 8.30 he saw that the doors of four huts were open and the poultry gone.
 He said that in the afternoon he accompanied the police to Oldham and was shown some poultry which he recognized as some of them coming from the farm.
-Jack Chadderton, who was the leader of the group and who had previous convictions , was committed to prison for 3 months.
-Amos Buckley, also with previous convictions, received 4 months.
-The case against Mrs. F. Harrop and a youth of 16 were dropped.
+Jack Chadderton, who was the leader of the group and who had previous convictions , was committed to prison for three months.
+Amos Buckley, also with previous convictions, received four months.
+The case against Mrs. F. Harrop and a youth of 16 was dropped.